Last update 28-10-2024

 In Ceuta, only the Fundación Gerón care home and day centre offers 10 private places at two rates, for single and double rooms.

-Homes under IMSERSO management in Ceuta and Melilla
+Homes under Imserso management in Ceuta and Melilla

 • What types of home are available: for older people, the disabled, etc?

-Melilla has the Centro Polivalente under IMSERSO management, offering services specifically for dependent and other elderly people.
+Melilla has the Centro Polivalente under Imserso management, offering services specifically for dependent and other elderly people.
 The Centro Polivalente has a total of 160 places, broken down as follows: 138 in residential care (15 for non-dependent and 123 for dependent people); 7 for temporary residence and 15 at the day centre.

-In addition to its services for older people at the Centro Polivalente in Melilla, the IMSERSO offers permanent residential and day care places under contract with other organisations in Ceuta and Melilla, within its territorial competence.
+In addition to its services for older people at the Centro Polivalente in Melilla, the Imserso offers permanent residential and day care places under contract with other organisations in Ceuta and Melilla, within its territorial competence.
 These places are intended for people who are older and/or have physical and mental disabilities, and for older people who are dependent.

 The territorial directorates of Ceuta and Melilla manage two social welfare centres for older people, which basically promote community living and involvement of older people.
 They offer social and geriatric care, occupational therapy and other cultural and leisure services.
 Both centres also have day care units for older people who are dependent.